 With the introduction of telemedicine, there has been concern as to how to handle state licensure issues when medicine is being shared between states through telecommunications.
 Laws and guidelines are being addressed.

-Certification: MDs who wish to specialize must complete an additional 3 - 9 years of postgraduate work in their specialty area, then pass board certification examinations.
-Doctors who claim to practice in one specialty should be board-certified in that specific area of practice.
+Certification: MDs who wish to specialize must complete an additional 3 to 9 years of postgraduate work in their specialty area, then pass board certification examinations.
+Doctors who claim to practice in a specialty should be board-certified in that specific area of practice.
+Not all "certifications" come from recognized academic agencies however.
+Most credible certifying agencies are part of the American Board of Medical Specialties.
+Many hospitals will not permit physicians or surgeons to practice on their staffs if they are not board certified in an appropriate specialty.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.